sre42/teach-cpp-hw0-solution/README.md

     * You can now use this configuration for better test display by CLion.

 ##Notes
-* What is prime number ? https://en.wikipedia.org/wiki/Prime_number
+* What is a prime number ? https://en.wikipedia.org/wiki/Prime_number
 * In our problem, we consider 2 is the first prime number.
 * Check the logs from Travis to verify the correctness of your program.
 * The Initial code will **not necessarily** compile.
 You will have to write the necessary code.